 The list of possible MS symptoms is long, but you are unlikely to experience all of them.
-Here we give a general overview of the different types of symptoms found in MS, and look at which symptoms are most common.
+Here is a general overview of the different types of symptoms found in MS, and a look at which symptoms are most common, especially early on.

 MS is a very personal condition because the symptoms you experience relate to the positions of the lesions or nerve damage that you have.
 MS symptoms can appear in any order, and range widely between almost unnoticeable to very disabling.

-Our search tool Making sense of my MS symptoms gives a long list of possible MS symptoms, where you can find in-depth information about each one.
+Our what's causing my MS symptoms tool gives a long list of possible MS symptoms, where you can find in-depth information about each one.
 This can look overwhelming, but you are unlikely to experience all of them yourself.
-In this page, we look more generally at the kinds of symptoms that are common in MS and which ones might be likely to appear at first.

-Some of the most common first symptoms are:
+Some of the most common first symptoms of MS are:

 - fatigue (a kind of exhaustion which is out of all proportion to the task undertaken)